Nandlal1412/Credit_Card_Financial_Dashboard/README.md

   Overall Revenue is 55M

-  Total Interset is 8M
+  Total Interest is 8M

-  Total Transaction Amoount is 45M
+  Total Transaction Amount is 45M

   Male customers contributing more in Revenue 30M, female 25M